carpentries/sandpaper-docs/learners/migrating-from-styles.md

 To go back to the start and try again, delete the directory for your lesson within the `release/` directory, i.e. `rm -rf release/carpentries-incubator/YOUR-LESSON-NAME`.

+If the transition tool ran successfully but your lesson build fails, this is usually due to customisations made to the lesson that fall outside what the transition tool expected to find.
+If you run into problems, we recommend that you try to identify differences between yours and a typical lesson repository (the [Workbench Markdown template](https://github.com/carpentries/workbench-template-md) and [R Markdown template](https://github.com/carpentries/workbench-template-rmd) are good examples) and experiment to see if any of those are causing the site build to fail.

-If something goes wrong, post a message to the `#workbench` channel on The Carpentries Slack workspace, or reach out to the Curriculum Team by email (curriculum@carpentries.org).
+If something goes wrong and you cannot debug the problem on your own, post a message to the `#workbench` channel on The Carpentries Slack workspace, or reach out to the Curriculum Team by email (curriculum@carpentries.org).
 Try to provide as much information as you can, including any error messages and logging information that were produced when you ran the steps described above.
 We will do our best to help you but please note that the Core Team's capacity to provide support for transition of community lessons is severely limited.

 ### 4. Set up your GitHub repository to receive the transitioned lesson{#github}